Battle of Ferkeh

-The Battle of Ferkeh (or Firket) occurred during the Mahdist War in which an army of the Mahdist Sudanese was surprised and routed by British-led Egyptian forces, led by Sir Herbert Kitchener, on 7 June 1896.
+The Battle of Ferkeh (or Firket) occurred during the Mahdist War in which an army of Mahdists was surprised and routed by Egyptian forces, led by Sir Herbert Kitchener, on 7 June 1896.
 It was the first significant action of the reconquest of Sudan, which culminated in the September 1898 Battle of Omdurman.

 Background

 In June 1896, at the start of the Sudan campaign, Kitchener's Anglo-Egyptian force was advancing on Dongola, in Northern Sudan.
 Ferkeh was a small fortified village on the banks of the Nile.
 It was the first important Mahdist position that was encountered and was occupied by 3,000 Mahdist warriors, led by the Emirs Hammuda and Osman Azrak.

 Kitchener's force, nominally in service of the Khedive of Egypt but in fact under direct British control, was composed of Egyptian and Sudanese soldiers, led by British officers.
 It numbered 9,000 men, accompanied by three batteries of field guns and one battery of Maxim guns.
 Apart from officers with the Egyptian Army, the Maxim battery were the only European troops present and was manned by detachments from the North Staffordshire Regiment and the Connaught Rangers.
 The latter, according to some sources, wore red coats, not khaki.
 If so, that would be the last time in which British troops fought in red (the Battle of Ginnis, on 30 December 1885, was the last time that it certainly occurred.)